 The fifth verbed noun in a row!
 You don’t trial a new program.
 You try it or do a trial of it.
 The real word is shorter and much clearer than the jargon term.

-This one is plain silly.
+This pretend noun phrase is plain silly.
 Use red flag(s).